tuanlamit/python-netmiko-script-2/README.md

 > On the Cisco terminal server (router), display the line numbers with the "show line" command, each line number maps to a physical console cable.
 >
 >
-> Each cable could be extended using an RJ45 coupler.
+> Each console cable could be extended using an RJ45 coupler.

 # Virtual lab example using the same codes